pqnelson/pqnelson.github.com/_posts/2015-06-21-sabermetrics.md

 - the ratio of runs to hits is approximately roughly 50.26%,
 - an average of 8.92 runs per game,
 - 17.75 hits per game on average,
-- the ratio of homeruns to runs is approximately 20.15%, or 1/5,
+- the ratio of home runs to runs is approximately 20.15%, or 1/5,
-- whereas there is roughly 2 homerun per game on average (well, 1.9759 homeruns per game, but still!).
+- whereas there is roughly 2 home run per game on average (well, 1.9759 home runs per game, but still!).

 What do these statistics look like for the past 5 years or so?